Stefano Lentini

-Stefano Lentini (born 26 November 1974) is a music composer based in Rome, Italy.
-He has composed and produced music extensively for film, television and theatre, working in a large variety of genres.
+Stefano Lentini (born 26 November 1974) is an Italian composer based in Rome.
+He has extensively composed and produced music for film, television, and theatre, working across a wide range of genres.

-His first instrument was a classic guitar made by his grandfather, who was a carpenter, out of some old wardrobe doors.
-He started composing and recording music at a very early age.
-A multi-instrumentalist, Lentini is known for his use of original tunes on guitar, but also plays piano, bass, drums, flute, lute and several other instruments, often playing all of these on his albums through the use of multitrack recording.
-This multitude of instruments, including string orchestrations, figure prominently in his compositions, giving his music a symphonic sound.
+His musical journey began with a classical guitar crafted by his grandfather, a carpenter, using wood from old wardrobe doors.
+Lentini started composing and recording music at an early age.
+A multi-instrumentalist, he is recognized for his distinctive guitar melodies but also plays piano, bass, drums, flute, lute, and various other instruments.
+Through multitrack recording, he often performs all instrumental parts on his albums.
+His compositions frequently incorporate rich string orchestrations, resulting in a symphonic and cinematic sound.

-Stefano Lentini's television work has screened in Italy and around the world, and includes the TV Series [The Sea Beyond], The Red Door SE01-02, Braccialetti Rossi SE01-SE02-SE03" (International Emmy Kids Awards nominee), "El Maestro", Bakhita, Drawn for Jury Duty.
+Lentini's television work has been screened in Italy and around the world and includes the TV series Belcanto, The Sea Beyond (seasons 1–5), The Red Door (seasons 1–3), Braccialetti Rossi (seasons 1–3) (International Emmy Kids Awards nominee), El Maestro, Bakhita, and Drawn for Jury Duty.

-He composed the soundtrack for feature films “Maresia” (Premiered at 2015 Festival des Films du Monde, Montreal), “The Nest of the Turtledove” (Best Ukrainian Film Odessa 2016), “Grazing The Wall” (Selected at 69th Venice International Film Festival).
+He composed the soundtrack for the feature films Maresia (Premiered at the 2015 Festival des Films du Monde, Montreal), The Nest of the Turtledove (Best Ukrainian Film, Odesa 2016), and Grazing The Wall (Selected at the 69th Venice International Film Festival).

+He collaborated with Wong Kar-Wai on the soundtrack for The Grandmaster, a film nominated for two Academy Awards, and contributed to the soundtrack of the short film Self 05, produced by Antony Vaccarello for Yves Saint Laurent.

-His album Stabat Mater was iTunes Top 10 Original Score Albums in Belgium, Italy, France, Hong Kong, Singapore and Taiwan.
-It was No.1 in Hong Kong.
+His album Stabat Mater was among the iTunes Top 10 Original Score Albums in Belgium, Italy, France, Hong Kong, Singapore, and Taiwan.
+It also reached No.1 in Hong Kong.
+His soundtrack for The Sea Beyond was awarded two gold records and a double platinum certification.
+Streaming numbers have exceeded 100 million plays on Spotify and YouTube.
+Additionally, as a producer and composer, he received three SIAE Awards in 2023 and 2024.

 Lentini makes use of a variety of instruments, often playing many of them himself on the same track and writes music in various time signatures.
-He is considered part of the cross-chamber music, but his influences are very broad.
-Lentini' music often has spiritual themes, and many songs draw inspiration from real stories.
+He is considered part of the cross-chamber music genre, but his influences are very broad.
+Lentini's music often has spiritual themes, and many of his songs draw inspiration from real stories.